gkrinker/VibeParse/prd.md

 ### 2. Junior Developers / Interns
 - **Pain**: You used ChatGPT to scaffold your feature, and now there's a bug.
 You don't even remember how half of this logic came together.
 You stare at a wall of code, unsure where the problem starts, too embarrassed to ask your senior dev to walk through what *your* commit does.
 You just want a five-minute breakdown so you can fix it, fast.
 - **Distribution Strategy**:
-  - Share video explainers for trending GitHub repos on LinkedIn
+  - Share explainers for trending GitHub repos on LinkedIn
   - Twitter/X ads targeting early-career devs
   - Offer Chrome extension to use directly on GitHub

 ### 3. Technical PMs / Designers / Non-coders
 - **Pain**: The dev team shared a link to a GitHub repo with the new AI-generated backend logic.
 It looks like Greek.
 You scroll through hundreds of lines, trying to extract enough context to write your spec or update a deck.
 You wish someone could just summarize what this thing *does*, in plain English.
 - **Distribution Strategy**:
-  - Publish demo videos explaining famous open-source projects
+  - Publish demo explainers for famous open-source projects
   - Launch on ProductHunt with a "non-coder friendly" angle
   - LinkedIn ads focused on PMs and tech leads